 The refuge is a beautiful place to visit but, be aware there is no overnight public camping, no open fires, and no firewood cutting or gathering.

-Friends of the Cibola Valley Conservation and Wildlife Area Website
+Friends of the Cibola NWR Website

 Directions: From Yuma, Ariz., take Interstate 8 west to the Ogilby Road exit.
 Take Ogilby Road to Highway 78.
 Take the right side of the fork to River Road.
 Follow River Road across the bridge.
 The CVCWA is a collection of fields mostly along the river (look for native cottonwood/willow and honey mesquite planted in them).